camlinke/wordcount/part2.md

 class TestingConfig(Config):
     TESTING = True
 ```

 Now when our config gets loaded into our app the appropriate database will be connected to it as well.

-Next we need to commit the changes that you've made to git and push your staging server
+Next we need to commit the changes that you've made to git and push to your staging server:

 ```
 $ git push stage master
 ```

-Finally we need to run the migrations that we have created to migrate our staging database.
-We do this by using the heroku run command to run python scripts within our heroku app.
-We will use this to run the same db upgrade command from our manage.py file.
+Finally run the migrations that we have created to migrate our staging database.
+We do this by using the `heroku run` command to run python scripts within our heroku app.
+We will use this to run the same `db upgrade` command from our *manage.py* file.

 ```
 $ heroku run python manage.py db upgrade --app stage-wordcount3000
   Running `python manage.py db upgrade` attached to terminal... up, run.4755